 The appointment sought by Tsunesaburo Makiguchi on this occasion was another example of his lack of any desire for personal aggrandizement.
-Makiguchi had been a government official himself thirteen years earlier as a teacher at Hokkaido Normal School and principal of the affiliated elementary school, and possessing in Jinsei chirigaku and Kyoju no togo chushin toshiteno kyodoka kenkyu two well-known works of excellent reputation in wide circulation, plus working, albeit anonymously, on several educational publications for the Ministry of Education, if he had wanted to press the advantage gained by these achievements, his sponsor Tamon Maeda's position in the administration being what it was, even had no such position been possible in Tokyo, chances were that Makiguchi could have made a brilliant comeback in the teaching profession as a teacher at the Kamakura or Saitama Normal Schools with very little trouble.
-Nor would it have been difficult presumably for him to fill a vacancy at a Tokyo municipal junior high school or higher girls' school.
-Despite all this, our Tsunesaburo Makiguchi shunned the easier option and became a mere elementary school principal, and the principal of Tosei Elementary School at that, a school in one of the rougher parts of town, and including a night school facility.
-In view of the circumstances surrounding the appointment, we can assume that Makiguchi knew that this Tosei Elementary School had a night school and was located in a neighborhood of poor artisans next to the pleasure quarters of Yoshiwara, or rather in fact that he chose the school precisely because of these features.
-No doubt Makiguchi thought that the children of poor disadvantaged families, i.e. without their "place in the sun" were exactly the children whom could most benefit from the "educational ideologies" he had diligently accumulated and formed over the years.
+Makiguchi had been a government official himself 13 years earlier as a teacher at Hokkaido Normal School and at the affiliated elementary school, and possessing in Jinsei chirigaku and Kyoju no togo chushin toshite no kyodoka kenkyu two well-known works of excellent reputation, plus working, albeit anonymously, on various texts published by the Ministry of Education, if he had wanted to press the advantage gained by these achievements, his sponsor Tamon Maeda's position in the administration being what it was, even had no such position been possible in Tokyo, chances were that Makiguchi could have made a brilliant comeback in the teaching profession as a teacher at the Kamakura or Saitama Normal Schools with very little trouble.
+Nor would it have been difficult presumably for him to fill a vacancy at a prestigious Tokyo municipal secondary school or higher girls' school.
+Despite all this, Tsunesaburo Makiguchi shunned the easier option and became an elementary school principal, and the principal of Tosei Elementary School at that, a school in one of the poorer parts of town that included a night school facility for children who had to work during the day.
+In view of the circumstances surrounding the appointment, Makiguchi would certainly have known that Tosei Elementary School had a night school and was located in a neighborhood of poor artisans next to the pleasure quarters of Yoshiwara; he may even have chosen the school precisely because of the nature of its students.
+No doubt Makiguchi thought that the children of poor, disadvantaged families, i.e. without their place in the sun, were exactly the children who could most benefit from the educational theories he had diligently accumulated and formed over the years.

-This "eccentric" choice was what led to Makiguchi's eventual production of the classic of radicalism, Soka kyoikugaku taikei ("A System of Value-creating Pedagogy").
-True theories on educational reform do not originate with those in central authority issuing the orders.
-It is when the free spirits who persist in their "eccentric" drifting ideas, at the same time constantly digging deep in search of a vein of universal "knowledge", determine to teach themselves, and then decide to help others and society that the right theories emerge.
+This "eccentric" choice was what led to Makiguchi's eventual production of that classic of radicalism, Soka kyoikugaku taikei [The System of Value-Creating Pedagogy].

+Ideas genuinely useful for educational reform do not originate with those in central authority issuing orders.
+They arise rather among the free spirits at the far margins of power, the eccentric thinkers, cut loose from their moorings but at the same time constantly digging deep in search of a vein of universal knowledge.
+It is when such thinkers first determine to educate themselves and then decide to be of some use to others and to society, that truly valid theories emerge.